g-insana/ProteomeCluster/README.md

 Pipelines and tools for clustering, comparing, and analyzing proteomes at scale.

-ProtClustComp combines a **Nextflow pipeline** with **Python utilities** to perform clustering, filtering, alignments, and comparative analyses of proteomes (or genomes).
+ProtClustComp combines a **Nextflow pipeline** with **Python utilities** to perform clustering, filtering, alignments and other comparative analyses of proteomes.

 ---